Sports Minister rallies corporate support for Black Stars with Presidential Breakfast

 The Sports Minister added that apart from their interventions complementing government's efforts and aiding the Black Stars, there are also benefits to be derived by the companies from such partnerships and support.

-The Black Stars will in June, this year, commence qualifiers for the Qatar 2022 FIFA World Cup and also participate in Africa Cup of Nations in January next year.
+The Black Stars, will in June this year, commence qualifiers for the Qatar 2022 FIFA World Cup and also participate in African Cup of Nations in January next year.

 In the absence of any significant corporate sponsorship for the Black Stars, government has been the sole financier of all national teams.